narendrabariha/SQL---Gemini-vs-ChatGPT-SQL-Analysis/README.md

 9️⃣ Uppercase Transformation:

 Enhanced readability by converting Capability and Benchmark names to uppercase, aligning with standardized conventions.

 🔍 Benchmarks with Descriptions:

-Provided a detailed overview of benchmarks alongside their descriptions, offering a holistic perspective on their functio
+Provided a detailed overview of benchmarks alongside their descriptions, offering a holistic perspective on their functionality.